 The solution many had come up with was running ESXi and FreeNAS on two separate pieces of hardware and connecting them via NFS or iSCSI.
-This makes sense logically, as each covers for the weaknesses of the other: FreeNAS handles storage and jailed processes while ESXi handles full VMs, but that would mean I would need to purchase a second N54L (or some other piece of hardware) if I wanted to run this at home, and it came with it's own set of limitations:
+This makes sense logically, as each will cover for the weaknesses of the other: FreeNAS handles storage and jailed processes while ESXi handles full VMs, but that would mean I would need to purchase a second N54L (or some other piece of hardware) if I wanted to run this at home, and it came with its own set of limitations:

 - Network latency and iSCSI/NFS latency would become unacceptably high when the connection was saturated, which meant either dealing with it or developing a much more complicated network.